photokandyStudios/PKNativeControls/readme.md

 @author Kerri Shotts
 @email kerrishotts@gmail.com
-@version 1.0.0
+@version 1.1.0

 Implements some basic native controls for iOS.
 This library should be considered "alpha" release, since it's very new.
-It currently only supports iOS 7, but support is planned to extend to iOS 6 as well.
+It supports iOS 7 with partial support for iOS 6.
+Keep in mind that iOS 6 often renders with very different intents than iOS 7, and the plugin makes no effort to ensure the same visual semantics.
+That is to say that a `tintColor` on a navigation bar in iOS 6 affects the *background color* while on iOS 7 it affects the *foreground color*.
+Or, on iOS 6, the navigation bar needs to start at y- offset zero, while on iOS 7, it needs to start at y-offset 20.

 The library has been designed so as to be simple to code against: generally you don't need to worry about a lot of asynchronous code except for event-handling.
 It's also